cici-xingyu-zheng/receptor_probe_filtering/README.md

 - Python ≥ 3.9
 - Standard scientific stack (stock Anaconda is fine): `numpy`, `pandas`, `matplotlib`

 > ⚠️ Some inputs are large (e.g., a 7.5 GB heterodimer matrix pickle file).
-Make sure your machine has ≥16 GB RAM (>=32 GB recommended).
+Make sure your machine has at least 16 GB RAM (>=32 GB recommended).
 Close other apps before loading large pickles.

 ## Data
 All data live in the project Dropbox: